Protecting Your Property Rights During Your Divorce

 Florida lawmakers have tried to simplify the property division process of divorce by using an equitable distribution model, instead of the community property model used by other states.
-In this model, all marital property and debts acquired during the marriage are initially presumed to be divided equally between the two divorcing spouses.
+With equitable distribution, all marital property and debts acquired during the marriage are initially presumed to be divided equally between the two divorcing spouses.
 This is the starting point.

-At the law firm of Anne E. Raduns, PA, we know how to overcome the uncertainties of property division.
-We are committed to protecting your property during your divorce, and our Ocala divorce attorney is ready to work tirelessly to achieve the outcome you deserve.
+At the law firm of Anne E. Raduns, P.A., we know how to overcome the uncertainties of property division.
+We are committed to protecting your property during your divorce, and our divorce attorney is ready to help you achieve the outcome you need and deserve.

 The first thing that needs to be determined is which property and debts are classified as marital property and which are not.
 If it was acquired prior to the marriage, it is not marital property, as long as it is still discernible.
 Unfortunately, there are situations in which property becomes so intertwined with marital property that it is no longer easily separated.
 We are experienced at representing men and women in property division and classification matters, carefully determining whether property is marital or non-marital and if marital property has been commingled or lost its non-marital identity.